|Table of contents||Table of diagrams

 For example, in this diagram White lives because if Black plays at a, White plays at b; and if Black plays at b, White plays at a, in both cases making two eyes.
-Unless Black plays here as a ko threat, we expect that this position will remain until the final stage of the game, when one player will get a and the other will get b, even if White plays first.

 We say that a and b are miai for two eyes.
 In general any such situation where when one player takes or prevents one of two options, the opponent will play the other, is called miai.
 In English, the points are sometimes said to reflect each other.
 (Think of a see-saw.)

 This might be the case in a local position like this, but also in more general, strategic concepts.
 For example, if Black has a large moyo which White can reduce or invade from two sides, the two invasions might be miai.
 For another good example of miai, see wariuchi.

 Or White may play and Black , also for a local score of zero.